 We Are Waves

-Lecture by Lionel Manga
+Performative lecture by Lionel Manga

 The end of the transatlantic slave trade was followed by the era of traumatization in African countries.
-In his lecture, the author and cultural critic Lionel Manga looks at the trauma passed down from generation to generation; from the apportionment of the African continent among the colonial powers following the Berlin Conference in 1884/85 to the monotheization of large sections of the population and associated suppression of spiritual worlds to disrupted decolonization processes.
+In his performative lecture, the author and cultural critic Lionel Manga looks at the trauma passed down from generation to generation; from the apportionment of the African continent among the colonial powers following the Berlin Conference in 1884/85 to the monotheization of large sections of the population and associated suppression of spiritual worlds to disrupted decolonization processes.
 Manga traces this negative force field, which slows down all vibrant dynamics and impedes political emancipation.
 Based on a Bantu maxim, he pursues the idea that the world is like a chimpanzee that falls down, shakes itself off and carries on its way.
 He encourages the audience to see themselves as waves and not to lose their faith that healing is possible.

-D: Tabita Rezaire, Senegal 2019, 62 min, in French with English Subtitles
+D: Tabita Rezaire, Senegal 2019, 62 min, in French with English subtitles

 In Mamelles Ancestrales Tabita Rezaire investigates the quest of our ancestors and the methods they used to understand and connect to the celestial realms in the face of a contemporary drive for spatial conquest.
 Drawing inspiration from the megalithic landscapes of Senegal and The Gambia, space debris, archaeology, astronomy, numerology, theology and African understandings of the cosmos, Mamelles Ancestrales strives to establish pathways between heaven and earth, between the living and the dead, in a world where celestial bodies, mineral life and spirits sing together.